lsst-dm/dmtn-048/index.rst

 Near neighbor with predicates
 -----------------------------

-Note that full n^2 correlation without any cuts is the worst possible spatial join, rarely needed in practice.
+Note that full n\ :sup:`2` correlation without any cuts is the worst possible spatial join, rarely needed in practice.
 A most useful form of near neighbour search is a correlation with some predicates.
 Here is an example hypothetical (non-scientific) query, written for the data set